1945 3rd Fleet vs 5th Fleet – Pacific Tour

 Following the second of two tours, the men were dispersed throughout the Pacific to serve at various Navy commands until they were eligible for discharge following the Japanese surrender.

 This artifact dates from the first tour.
-The location of “Valor Field” is not yet know but the game was played on March 10, 1945.
-Note the misspellings of several players’ names on this typed sheet. the free-hand illustration and scorer’s grid demonstrates the expedient nature of getting this sheet produced and distributed in time for the game.
+The location of “Valor Field” is not yet known but the game was played on March 10, 1945.
+Note the misspellings of several players’ names on this typed sheet.
+The free-hand illustration and scorer’s grid demonstrates the expedient nature of the score sheet’s production and distribution ahead of the game.